Traveling waves of NLS System arising in optical material without Galilean symmetry: Introduction and Main Results

 {\bf Comments:}

 1. In Theorem \ref{Thm:limit}, we consider the high frequency limit when the velocity $|c|$ is bounded and the frequency $\omega\to+\infty$.
-In fact, we can also consider the situation when $|c|\to0$ and $\omega$ is bounded.
+In fact, we can also consider the case when $|c|\to0$ and $\omega$ is bounded.

-2. Unlike the single equation, see \cite{BCR2019PD,LM2022CVPDE}, there is no momentum term $ P(u,v)$, and it is relatively easy to handle.
-In our case, things become more difficult since we do not know the sign of the term $c\cdot P(u,v)$ and the functions are all complex-valued.
+2. Unlike the single equation, see \cite{BCR2019PD,LM2022CVPDE}, there is no momentum term $P(u,v)$.
+However, in our case, things become more difficult since we do not know the sign of the term $c\cdot P(u,v)$ and the functions are all complex-valued.